In Our Time (1944 film): Plot

 In March 1939, English antiques dealer Mrs. Bromley and her assistant Jennifer "Jenny" Whittredge travel through Poland making purchases.
 In Warsaw, Jenny meets Count Stefan Orwid and, after a whirlwind courtship, he asks her to marry him.

-However, Stefan's aristocratic family is less than welcoming to the English commoner, particularly his sister Janina and his wealthy, diplomat uncle Count Pawel Orwid.
+However, Stefan's aristocratic family, particularly his sister Janina and his wealthy, diplomat uncle Count Pawel Orwid, is less than welcoming to the English commoner.
 His mother Zofyia merely wants to keep peace in the family.
-Only his other uncle, ineffectual Leopold Baruta, welcomes her.
+Only his other uncle, the ineffectual Leopold Baruta, welcomes her.
 Nonetheless, the wedding takes place.

 Afterwards, Jenny encourages Stefan to break his family's dependence on Count Pawel's financial aid by persuading his peasant tenants to adopt more modern and efficient farming methods.
 It works; the harvest is bountiful, and Stefan accepts Jenny's suggestion that they invite the workers to a celebration party in his mansion.
 Count Pawel makes a surprise visit to express his strong disapproval of Jenny's democratic ideas.
 However, they are interrupted by the bombing of nearby Warsaw.
 War has broken out, despite Count Pawel's desperate attempts to placate Nazi Germany.

 Stefan joins his Polish Army cavalry regiment, leaving Jenny to supervise the rest of the harvest.
 Days go by with conflicting radio reports.
 Finally, a dazed, wounded Stefan returns to the estate.
 His regiment was wiped out after charging tanks.
 He gathers the peasants and asks them to burn the crop and anything else that could be of use to the invaders.
 They patriotically agree.
 Count Pawel shows up to take the family to Romania.
 Stefan, Jenny, and Leopold remain behind to fight.